 If a person agrees to accept a settlement, the insurance company will have 30 days to make the payment.
 Medical expenses will usually be paid directly to medical providers.

-Required Automobile Coverage in California
+Required Automobile Coverage In California

-California is known as being a 15/30/5 state, which means every driver is required to maintain a policy under California Insurance Code § 11580.1b that provides $15,000 for injury or death to one person, $30,000 for injury or death to more than one person, and $5,000 for property damage.
 Acceptable insurance in California includes a motor vehicle liability insurance policy, a cash deposit of $35,000 with the Department of Motor Vehicles (DMV), a DMV-issued self-insurance certificate, or a surety bond for $35,000 from a company licensed to do business in California.

 People in California also have the right to purchase additional coverage, such as comprehensive or collision coverage.
 Uninsured motorist (UM) coverage, underinsured motorist (UIM) coverage, medical payments coverage, and physical damage coverage are other common kinds of additional coverage.